CharalapML/ColabCode/README.md

-Hello-world
 Hi I am Pete,
-I am new to Github
+I am relatively new to Github
 I like science and technology